The New Works Initiative (NWI) develops all forms of theatrical work at Westport Country Playhouse.

 The mission of NWI is to provide a space for the incubation of plays, musicals, and other works of theater, the development of which are important not only to our stage, but to the vitality of the larger art form.

 Through an influx of rehearsals, readings, and workshops each season, the NWI provides an artistic home to writers and theater makers, offering the resources and support necessary to further the growth of their works.
-As a thriving theatrical institution, we have a responsibility to support artists who strive to break new ground and the scope of the American theater.
+As a thriving theatrical institution, we have a responsibility to support artists, particularly those from marginalized communities, who strive to break new ground and the scope of the American theater.

 As a continuation of the Playhouse’s investment in new works, these three commissions provide playwrights with the opportunity to imagine, compose and develop a brand new play with us.
 By providing appropriate financial and artistic resources, the Playhouse is fostering not only the creation of a new piece of theater, but also the growth and future of these three voices.